IrulJJ2/ingestion-data/1_ingestion_python.md

 ## 4. Task

-1. Now, we are going to create a DataFrame from a [parquet file](./dataset/yellow_tripdata_2023-01.parquet) on our [datasets](./dataset/).
+1. We are going to create a DataFrame from a [parquet file](./dataset/yellow_tripdata_2023-01.parquet) on our [datasets](./dataset/).
 2. Load the parquet file to a DataFrame with `fastparquet` library.
-3. Ingest and set an appropriate data type for [Yellow Trip dataset](./dataset/yellow_tripdata_2023-01.parquet) to PostgreSQL.
+3. Set an appropriate data type for [Yellow Trip dataset](./dataset/yellow_tripdata_2023-01.parquet).
+4. Clean data for Yellow Trip dataset
+5. Ingest data to PostgreSQL
-4. Then count how many rows are ingested.
+6. Then count how many rows are ingested